Is there specific co-op insurance?

 Master policies won’t pay to repair or replace personal property.
 Master policies also typically won't cover upgrades to structural components that are damaged.
 If you remodel your kitchen and install quartz countertops and marble floors, for example, the co-op's master policy likely won't cover it, but your condo policy might.

-When do you need insurance coverage for your co-op?
+When do you need insurance for your co-op?

 Typically, there are no laws requiring you to buy insurance if you have a co-op.
 But if you have a mortgage, your lender will typically require it, and many co-op associations also require it.
 Even if a policy isn't required, buying insurance for your co-op may help protect your investment, personal belongings, and assets with coverage that extends beyond the board's master policy.